ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-intro.md

 For example, a common pattern is to have front-end SOE applications that are deployed as containers with databases and legacy middleware that are deployed on VMs on a private cloud.

-Because your IT infrastructure and business needs are unique, you need an approach to modernization that helps accelerate business value delivery, reduces your risks, and preserves your existing investments.
-IBM provides such an approach that is customized to address your unique business and technology needs related to application modernization.
+Because your IT infrastructure and business needs are unique, you need an approach to modernization that helps accelerate business value delivery, reduces your risks, and preserves your existing investments. {{site.data.keyword.IBM_notm}} provides such an approach that is customized to address your unique business and technology needs related to application modernization.

 ## Related links
 {: #vcs-openshift-intro-related}